Supersheep50/hey-look-listen-quiz/README.md

 - Background photo and Logo not showing up on live page - fixed by removing a / from my img tags in the html.
 - Lighthouse testing score was slow.
 Converted photos to Webp and greatly improved score.
 - Lighthouse testing showed accessiblity was slow.
 Added the correct amount of alt tags.
-- Play Again button would only work when all 20 questions had been answered - NOT FIXED
-- Score counter didnt stop at 20 after you kept clicking the right answer when the quiz was over.
--

 ### Unfixed Bugs